 - Reduce bleeding into the tissues.

-- Prevent or reduce swelling.
+- Prevent or reduce swelling (inflammation).

-- Reduce muscle spasm and pain.
+- Reduce muscle pain and spasm.

 - Reduce pain by numbing the area and by limiting the effects of swelling.

 These effects all help to prevent the area from becoming stiff by reducing excess tissue fluid that gathers as a result of injury and inflammation.

 In the later, or rehabilitation, phase of recovery the aim changes to restoring normal function.
 At this stage the effects of ice can enhance other treatments, such as exercise, by reducing pain and muscle spasm.
 This then allows better movement.
 If you are doing exercises as part of your treatment, it can be useful to apply an ice pack before exercise.
 This is so that after the ice pack is removed the area will still be a little numb.
 The exercises can also be done with the ice pack in place.
 This reduces pain and makes movement around the injury more comfortable.

 Ice packs can be made from ice cubes in a plastic bag or wet tea towel.
 A packet of frozen peas is also ideal.
 These mould nicely and can go in and out of the freezer.
 However, frozen vegetables should not be eaten if they have been thawed and re-frozen.
 Purpose-made cold packs can also be bought from pharmacies.
 Take care when using ice and cold packs from a deep freeze, as they can cause ice burns quickly if used without care and proper protection.